+The headquarters hotel for ACG 2014 is the Philadelphia Marriott Downtown.
 Room blocks will be offered at several area hotels.
 All hotels included in ACG’s room block will be within walking distance to the convention center, affording you the opportunity to avoid shuttle buses, taxis or rental cars to get to and from the meeting.
-The housing website will be open beginning early April 2014.

 Visit the Registration and Housing page for more information on accommodations and rates.

-The science and technology of medicine is ever changing and advancing the practice of gastroenterology.
-Showcasing these latest advances in technology and therapeutics is the ACG 2014 Exhibit Hall where more than 100 companies will display and demonstrate their products and services.
-With the variety of exhibitors expected to participate, there are certain to be displays of interest for all attendees.
+The science and technology of medicine is ever-changing and advancing the practice of gastroenterology.
+Showcasing these latest advances in technology and therapeutics is the ACG 2014 Exhibit Hall, where more than 150 companies will display and demonstrate their products and services.
+With the variety of exhibitors expected to participate, there will certainly be displays that will interest any attendee.
 Companies who exhibit include pharmaceutical manufacturers, medical instrument suppliers, research companies, technology companies, publishers, non-profit organizations, recruiters and many others.

 The ACG Store

 Postgraduate Course and Annual Meeting syllabi, as well as other educational materials, will be available for purchase at the ACG Store.
 ACG logo items, such as jackets, golf shirts, t-shirts, and mugs will also be available.
 ACG Store hours are:

 Job Forum: Where Candidates and Employers Meet